ileisus/Computational-Biology/pairwise-align/needleman-wunsch-algorithm/README.md

 # 1. Summary

+The Needleman-Wunsch algorithm is often used to perform pairwise, global sequence alignment.

 needleman-wunsch.py reads in two DNA sequences stored in a FASTA file, computes global alignments, and returns the optimal alignment.
 Traceback preference = diagonal > upward > leftward traceback.
 Scoring scheme is defined by the user upon execution.